Environmental Justice at the Department of Justice

 Click here to return to EELP’s Federal Environmental Justice Tracker.

 The Department of Justice serves as the federal government’s lawyer.
-Under President Biden, DOJ’s Environment and Natural Resources Division (ENRD) will be responsible for defending the administration’s climate and environmental justice initiatives in court, in addition to enforcing existing environmental laws in partnership with EPA.
-The Civil Rights Division (CRD) will also play a crucial role in enforcing the administration’s environmental justice agenda, including enforcing antidiscrimination laws.
+Under President Biden, DOJ’s Environment and Natural Resources Division (ENRD) is responsible for defending the administration’s climate and environmental justice initiatives in court, in addition to enforcing existing environmental laws on behalf of EPA.
+The Civil Rights Division (CRD) also plays a crucial role in enforcing the administration’s environmental justice agenda, including enforcing antidiscrimination laws.